Main Content

 UV Water Purifiers

-Ultraviolet or UV Water Purifiers, use UV light, just like sunlight, to remove many containments found in water.
+Ultraviolet or UV Water Purifiers, use UV light, just like sunlight, to remove many contaminants found in water.
 UV water Purifiers typically cost more than other water filter options, however they do remove some viruses, bacteria, microorganisms, as well as the taste and odor of your water.
 Though they are effective against the previously mentioned contaminants, UV Purifiers are not effective against contaminants that carbon filters often times remove.
 This is why many UV Water Purifiers will be used alongside a carbon filter.

 Needing to Replace Your Refrigerator's Water Filter?